‘Avengers: Endgame’ Tickets Offered On eBay For As High As $2,500

 The film is so popular that a secondary market has developed for opening night tickets.

-According to Cinemablend, tickets for opening night showings of Endgame hit ebay almost as soon as they went on sale through standard channels.
+According to Cinemablend, tickets for opening night showings of Endgame hit eBay almost as soon as they went on sale through standard channels.
 On eBay, a search for Endgame tickets lists several tickets or sets of tickets for over $1,000 at theaters around the country, although none of them appear to have received bids.

 Even without paying that hundred-fold markup, Marvel fans will have plenty of chances to see the film.
 It’s going to be in thousands of theaters around the country, on several screens in most of them, and almost certainly for a considerable period of time.

 The Avengers: Endgame is the fourth Avengers film, and the 22nd in the Marvel Cinematic Universe.
-Directed once again by Joe and Anthony Russo, the film will presumably pick up directly after the events of last year’s Avengers: Infinity War, which ended with supervillain Thanos snapping his figures and immediately killing off half of humanity, including several familiar superheroes.
-Characters who remain alive include Robert Downey, Jr.’s Iron Man, Chris Evans’ Captain America and Scarlett Johansson’s Black Widow; Brie Larson’s Captain Marvel is expected to appear in the film as well.
+Directed once again by Joe and Anthony Russo, the film will presumably pick up directly after the events of last year’s Avengers: Infinity War, which ended with supervillain Thanos snapping his fingers and immediately killing off half of humanity, including several familiar superheroes.
+Characters who remain alive include Robert Downey Jr.’s Iron Man, Chris Evans’ Captain America, and Scarlett Johansson’s Black Widow.
+Brie Larson’s Captain Marvel is expected to appear in the film as well.

 Whaaaat? @DisneyStudios dropped some new #AvengersEndgame footage at #CinemaCon and we have the breakdown here! #WhateverItTakes